 2. Add the sugar, lemon juice, and salt, and cook, uncovered, skimming off and discarding any foam that rises to the surface, until the jam is thick and passes the wrinkle test.

-3. Stir in the pectin, get your can onUntitled
+3. Stir in the pectin, get your can on.

 If this doesn't end up being delicious, I still have 2 1/2 gallons of blackberries and 24 cups of rhubarb to work with!
 Maybe I'll make some popsicles or syrup next!